davidpwu/shootingstars/README.md

 ## Details

-This is an app that plays pretty shooting star animations and sounds from the keyboard.
+This is an app that plays pretty shooting star animations and sounds from the keyboard or on click or touch.

 ## Try